rapdev-io/ha-datadog-metrics/README.md

 ## Important: Datadog Agent required

-This integration simply writes your metrics in `dogstatsd` format over UDP (default `localhost:8125`).
-You probably want to install the [Datadog add-on](TODO) that stands up the collector to receive these metrics.
+This integration writes your metrics in `statsd` format over UDP (default `localhost:8125`).
+You probably want to install the [Datadog add-on](https://github.com/rapdev-io/addon-datadog-agent) that provides the collector to receive these metrics.

 ## Actions